bucolic – relating to the pleasant aspects of the countryside and country life.

 When I first considered a foray into homebrewing, I naively sought to cobble together a cask ale brewing set up.
 After being set straight by a long-suffering stateside cask beer equipment merchant, I begrudgingly started to brew kegged homebrew.
 A few years later, and much more brewing savvy, I acquired some cask equipment and quickly became the go-to cask guy locally.
 I’m often called on to help set up cask set up (owning a few beer engines makes me very popular) for local bars and breweries.
 Our homebrewing club started a semi-regular cask party that has resulted in some phenomenal beer and helped preach the gospel of real ale to scores of Arizonian homebrewers.

 It should be no surprise then, that my walks in Britain are just as much about local beer and pubs as they are about the pursuit of beauty and history.
 CAMRA‘s good beer guide is always consulted before settling on a new path.
 My love for beer and history have found a unique convergence in the uniquely British institution of the pub.
 I spend a significant amount of my free time reading esoteric tomes regarding the evolution of the alehouse to the modern pub and British brewing history.
 Stumbling into a rural pub, rich in local lore, and enthusiastically gulping down a few pints of local real ale after a long walk is one of the most sublime pleasures of my life.
 English novelist and journalist Alen Brein summed it up perfectly:

 There were nights when six of seven pints coursed down as if served in magic thimbles… nothing can equal a good local brew after a long walk… faintly cloudly, just on the cool side of tepid… it wraps around you like a sicky horse blanket and cuddles you to sleep.

-So if you have time for some vicarious enchantment chasing, follow this middle-aged Arizonian-American as he traipses through the British countryside in search the meaning of life… and beer.
+So if you have time for some vicarious enchantment chasing, follow this middle-aged Arizonian-American as he traipses through the British countryside in search of the meaning of life… and beer.